eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-document-manager/create-document.md

 # createDocument

 [androidJvm]\
-abstract fun [createDocument](create-document.md)(format: [DocumentFormat](../../eu.europa.ec.eudi.wallet.document.format/-document-format/index.md), createSettings: [CreateDocumentSettings](../-create-document-settings/index.md), documentMetaData: [DocumentMetaData](../../eu.europa.ec.eudi.wallet.document.metadata/-document-meta-data/index.md)? = null): [Outcome](../-outcome/index.md)&lt;[UnsignedDocument](../-unsigned-document/index.md)&gt;
+abstract fun [createDocument](create-document.md)(format: [DocumentFormat](../../eu.europa.ec.eudi.wallet.document.format/-document-format/index.md), createSettings: [CreateDocumentSettings](../-create-document-settings/index.md), issuerMetadata: [IssuerMetadata](../../eu.europa.ec.eudi.wallet.document.metadata/-issuer-metadata/index.md)? = null): [Outcome](../-outcome/index.md)&lt;[UnsignedDocument](../-unsigned-document/index.md)&gt;

+Creates a new document with the specified format and security settings.

-Create a new document.
-This method will create a new document with the given format and keys settings.
-If the document is successfully created, it will return an [UnsignedDocument](../-unsigned-document/index.md).
-This [UnsignedDocument](../-unsigned-document/index.md) contains the keys and the method to proof the ownership of the keys, that can be used with an issuer to retrieve the document's claims.
-After that the document can be stored using [storeIssuedDocument](store-issued-document.md) or [storeDeferredDocument](store-deferred-document.md).
+This method initializes a new document with its security infrastructure (keys) according to the provided format and creation settings.
+The resulting [UnsignedDocument](../-unsigned-document/index.md) contains the necessary keys and means to prove ownership of these keys, which can then be used to interact with an issuer to obtain the document's certified claims.

+The document creation workflow typically follows these steps:

+1.
+   Create an unsigned document using this method
+2.
+   Use the unsigned document in an issuance protocol with a trusted issuer
+3.
+   Store the resulting document using either [storeIssuedDocument](store-issued-document.md) or [storeDeferredDocument](store-deferred-document.md)

 #### Return

-the result of the creation.
-If successful, it will return the document.
-If not, it will return an error.
+An [Outcome](../-outcome/index.md) containing either:     - A success result with the created [UnsignedDocument](../-unsigned-document/index.md)     - A failure result with an exception describing what went wrong

 #### Parameters